bpardee/data_seeder/README.md

 and the line function
 defines how the line is converted to an attribute hash defining the instance.

+Since the first line can get a little busy with config information, you can also store your config in a separate .cfg file with the same name.
+This contents of this file should eval to a hash.
+The above config line would be equivalent to a db/seed/countries.cfg file with the following:

+    {
+      key_attribute: :'code',
+      line: ->(attr) {
+        {
+          code: line[0,2],
+          name: line[3...-1]
+        }
+      }
+    }

 Running rake db:seed will result in the following output:

     # rake db:seed